 Summary and conclusions

-- Catching mistakes at the proofreading stage is difficult because you’re already familiar with the text, so your brain goes on a sort of autopilot mode, and misses a lot of the mistakes that you made.
+- Catching mistakes at the proofreading stage is difficult, especially if you’re already highly familiar with the text, to a degree where your mind goes on a sort of autopilot mode, and misses a lot of the mistakes that you made.
 However, there are several techniques that you can use in order to proofread texts more effectively.